HackYourFutureBelgium/bf-agile-development/lesson-plans/README.md

    - use this
      [template](https://github.com/HackYourFutureBelgium/template-html-css) to
-     create a new repo on your class origination.
+     create a new repo on your class organization.
-   - add collaborators.
+   - add collaborators and give them `write` access.
-   - turn on `discussions` and give them `write` access.
+   - turn on `Discussions`.
    - turn on `gitHub` pages.
    - protect `main/master` branch.